andersknospe/racko-visual/README.md

 After downloading the files required for this program, open the `index.html` file through a localhost server.
 If your computer has Python 3, you should be able to run `python -m SimpleHTTPServer`, open `localhost:8000` in your browser and navigate to the `index.html` file.

+If this isn't working for whatever reason, you can see the result of this program [here](https://editor.p5js.org/aknospe/present/qUQSDt3NK)

 ## Heuristic

 For a general search problem, the A* search algorithm chooses whichever node minimizes: